PDrifting/CBookDraft/book.markdown

 > int strerror_r(int errnum, char *buf, size_t buflen);

 The following example uses this function.
 On non-windows systems, this is the systems interface (XSI) compliant form of the appropriate function.
 We could use the GNU version, but in this case, we are ignoring the return value regardless.
-Given the issues created by a huge pool of numbers, versus some sort of identifier, is fundamentally left over for compatibility.
-Arbitrary magic numbers are a bad thing and lead to serious ambiguity.
+Given the issue created by a huge pool of numbers, versus some sort of identifier, this is fundamentally left over for compatibility.
+Arbitrary magic numbers are bad and lead to serious ambiguity.
 Future programmers should come up with some other model to modernise this mess.

 [Return to Index](#index)